Lecturer, Latin American History University of California Los Angeles

 The department is particularly interested in candidates who have experience working with students from a diverse background and a demonstrated commitment to improving access to higher education for disadvantaged students.
 The department welcomes candidates whose experience in teaching, research or community service has prepared them to contribute to our commitment to diversity and excellence.

-Candidates are encouraged to apply online and upload information for this position.
-Ph.D. must be in hand as of August 15, 2021.
 Additional requirements are relevant scholarship and teaching experience; a curriculum vitae, sample syllabus for the course or courses for which you are applying, and three references.
-Please indicate in bold in the first paragraph of your cover letter which course(s) you are applying for, noting time period and area of focus.
+Please indicate in bold in the first paragraph of your cover letter to which course(s) you are applying, noting time period and area of focus.

 UCLA is known worldwide for the breadth and quality of its academic, research, health care, cultural, continuing education and athletic programs.
 UCLA offers undergraduate degrees in more than 127 majors and graduate degrees in 198 program areas.
 UCLA has 11 highly regarded professional schools.
 Eight are ranked among the nation's top 15 in their field by U.S. News & World Report.
 UCLA is consistently among the most popular campus in the nation for undergraduate applicants.
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, national origin, disability, or protected veteran status.
 Benefits:UCLA offers a comprehensive benefits package, including an average of three weeks' vacation per year; an average of 12 days per year sick leave; 13 paid holidays per year; health, dental and optical benefits; life insurance; disability insurance; the University of California Retirement Plan with 5 year vesting and various voluntary UC Savings Plans.
 There are also special programs and privileges available, such as accessibility to cultural and recreational programs, athletic events, and the University Credit Union.